Blog

 Limitations

-This study focuses solely on the exchange rate and does not take into account additional fees such as transfer fees or correspondent banks fees.
+This study focuses solely on the exchange rate and does not take into account additional fees such as transfer fees or correspondent bank fees.
 It is also worth noting that FX rates were only streamed during weekdays.

 Findings